raspberrypilearning/comic-character/en/step_7.md

 ## Create light mode theme

 In this step, you will create a toggle switch that will allow your users switch between dark mode, which is the original theme colour of your website and light mode.
+The website will remember their option even if they navigate to another page.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step5" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Dark mode and light mode**</span> are user interface themes that change the colour scheme of an application or website based on the user's preference or system settings.
 Using these theme colour modes is good for accessibility and dark mode, in particular, is praised for improving readability and reducing eye strain, especially in low-light conditions.
 </p>

-In this project, your users can click a button to change between dark and light modes.
-The website remembers their option even if they navigate to another page.

 Your `styles.css` file contains the colour scheme `.light-mode` that will be used to update your website based on your user's choices.

 #### Add toggle to the header section
-You will need to give your users a way to switch between both themes by using a toglle slider
+You will need to give your users a way to switch between both themes by using a toggle switch.

 --- task ---